carbon-mapper/platform-public/tutorials/README.md

 Many platform API endpoints require authentication.
 Some endpoints may return different results depending on authentication status and the token's scopes.
 A platform account is required to obtain an API access token.
 Users without accounts are encouraged to [register](https://platform.carbonmapper.org/account/register/) for an account.
+The tutorials are written with the assumption that the user has active platform account credentials.

 ## Obtaining a Scoped Token Using the Platform Website